bentoml/BentoML/docs/source/deployment/aws_lambda.rst

 AWS Lambda is a great service for quickly deploy service to the cloud for immediate access.
-It's ability to auto scale resources base on usage make it attractive to user who want to save cost and want to scale base on usage without adminstrative overhead.
+It's ability to auto scale resources base on usage make it attractive to user who want to save cost and want to scale base on usage without administrative overhead.